 6. And it shall come to pass on that day that there will be no light (the precious ones will come together);

 7.there will be a single day that is known to the Lord, not day and night; and it shall come to pass that when it is evening, there will be light.

 8. And it shall come to pass in that day that living waters will go out from Jerusalem, half of them to the eastern sea and half of them to the western sea.
 Thus it shall be, in summer and in the time of harvest.

-9. And Jehovah shall be King over all the earth.
-In that day, there shall be one Jehovah, and His name one.
+9. And Jehovah will be King over all the earth.
+In that day, there will be one Jehovah, and His name one.